 4. Concrete Bathroom Sink

 A concrete bathroom sink may appear very hard, but in reality, the tasks are relatively straightforward.
+You can even build a concrete basin yourself.
 The only thing you have to take note of here is that it is time-consuming and requires attention to detail.
 In any case, a concrete bathroom sink gives you the freedom to create the design you prefer.
 For example, you can place it on top of a vertical and furnished wood, as displayed in the image above.

 5. Minimalist Vanity Cabinet and Bathroom Sink